New Mexico Opportunity Scholarship

 Continuing Eligibility

-• Maintains a 2.5 cumulative GPA - Cumulative GPA is the average of all traditional letter grades, A, B, C, D, and F. Credits completed with a grade of CR will be counted only in the total number of credit hours earned and will not establish or affect GPA.
+• Cumulative GPA is the average of all traditional letter grades, A, B, C, D, and F. Credits completed with a grade of CR will be counted only in the total number of credit hours earned and will not establish or affect GPA.
 Grades of F, NC, I, W, and AU do not count towards total credit hours completed.

 • We are currently reviewing students who fell below a 2.5 GPA prior to Fall 2022.

 • Consecutive enrollment for Fall and Spring terms (six or more credits for returning students and 12 or more credits for recent graduates).
-Summer term is optional and will pay a minimum of three, but not more than nine, credit hours.
+Summer term is optional and will pay a minimum of three or more credit hours, but no more than 18 credit hours.

 Transfer Students

-• Must submit, to CNM, a New Mexico Scholarship Transfer Transcript, to be completed by the institution from which you are transferring.
+• You must submit to CNM a New Mexico Scholarship Transfer Transcript, to be completed by the institution from which you are transferring.

 • Transfer hours are included in 90 credit hour maximum.

-The Opportunity Scholarship will be re-awarded to a recent graduate learner during the second semester if continuously enrolled and re-awarded to a returning student learner during the second continuous semester of enrollment.
-The scholarships will be re-awarded to students who maintain a minimum of 2.5 cumulative GPA and maintains continuous enrollment and meets earned credit hour criteria provided in the eligibility criteria section above for recent graduate or continuing student.
+The Opportunity Scholarship will be re-awarded to a recent graduate learner during the second semester, if continuously enrolled, and re-awarded to a returning student learner during the second continuous semester of enrollment.
+The scholarships will be re-awarded to students who maintain a minimum 2.5 cumulative GPA and continuous enrollment, and meets earned credit hour criteria provided in the eligibility criteria section above for recent graduates or continuing students.

 Duration of the Scholarship

-• For recent graduate learners, enroll full-time (at least 12 credit hours no more than 18 credit hours for fall and spring semesters) in a credit-bearing two-year program.
+Recent graduate learners must enroll full-time (at least 12 credit hours no more than 18 credit hours for fall and spring semesters) in a credit-bearing two-year program.

 Recent Graduate Learners

-At CNM, a recipient receiving Opportunity scholarship who is also awarded Lottery scholarship will receive three terms or an associate's degree whichever comes first.
-Students who maintain eligibility can transfer the Opportunity and Lottery to a four year institution and may be eligible for a total of up to seven terms.
+At CNM, a recipient receiving Opportunity Scholarship who is also awarded Lottery Scholarship will receive three terms or an associate degree, whichever comes first.
+Students who maintain eligibility can transfer the Opportunity and Lottery to a four-year institution and may be eligible for a total of up to seven terms.

 Probationary Status